puppetlabs/bolt/pre-docs/bolt_configure_orchestrator.md

 To set up Bolt to use the orchestrator API you must do the following:

-- Enable Bolt actions in the PE environment.
+- Install the Bolt module in a PE environment.
 - Set PE RBAC permissions for Bolt tasks.
 - Adjust the orchestrator configuration files, as needed
 - View available tasks